From orbital magnetism to bulk-edge correspondence: Introduction and main results

 For the pure Landau Hamiltonian, see \cite{CorneanNenciuPedersen06} and Appendix \ref{appendix:Kubo}, we have that formula \eqref{eq:SigmaM} is valid also at positive temperature.
-By taking into account the formal semiclassical result of \cite{XiaoYaoFangNiu,XiaoChangNiu} we expect that \eqref{eq:SigmaM} should be valid also at positive temperature in suitable limiting regimes.
-However, at the moment we are not aware of any rigorous extensions of \eqref{eq:SigmaM} to positive temperature, besides the pure Landau case.
+The formal semiclassical result of \cite{XiaoYaoFangNiu,XiaoChangNiu} (see also the recent book \cite{Vanderbilt}) suggests that \eqref{eq:SigmaM}, when $\sigma_H$ is the antisymmetric part of the conductivity tensor, should be valid also at positive temperature under specific assumptions and in suitable limiting regimes, rigorous results in this direction are in preparation \cite{DeNittisMoscolariPolo}.
 Furthermore, notice that in \cite{XiaoChangNiu} the splitting of the magnetization is discussed together with the relation of $m^{B,{\rm res}}$ to the edge states by using wave packet dynamics.
-Instead, the term $m^{B, \rm circ}(b,T,\mu)$ is associated to the internal motion of the wave packet and, as one can see in the Landau example, this is due to the fact that electrons in the Landau level carry a certain angular momentum.
+Instead, the term $m^{B, \rm circ}(b,T,\mu)$ is associated to the internal motion of the wave packet and, as one can see in the Landau example, this is due to the fact that electrons in the Landau levels carry a certain angular momentum.
 This can be also explained by analyzing the semiclassical \emph{circular} electronic orbits. \\Heuristically, we can consider $m^{B, \rm circ}(b,T,\mu)$ to be the density of the angular momentum of the bulk system.
 However, as this analysis suggests, the total magnetization of a quantum system is not equal to the density of angular momentum but there is some extra term due to the appearance of edge states in the thermodynamic limit procedure.
 This extra term is given by $m^{B, \rm res}(b,T,\mu)$, which cannot be understood in terms of any (local) density, in view of the delocalized nature of the edge states.